DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/domo.js.md

 ---

-This method registers a callback function that will execute whenever a variable on the page changes.
+This method registers a callback function that executes whenever a variable on the page changes.
 This method is not required, but is useful when you have variables on the page you want to synchronize the application to.

 #### Code Example